Hotel Vendome fire: Fire and collapse

+The Vendome re-opened in 1975 with 110 residential condominium units and 27 commercial units (including a restaurant).

+Memorial

-On June 17, 1997—the 25th anniversary of the Vendome fire—a monument was dedicated on the Commonwealth Avenue Mall, a few yards from the site of the fire.
-The monument features a fireman's helmet and coat cast in bronze draped over a low arc of dark granite.
-An inscription bears the timeline of the fire and the names of the men who died.
+On June 17, 1997—the 25th anniversary of the fire—the Hotel Vendome Fire Memorial was dedicated on the Commonwealth Avenue Mall, a few yards from the site of the fire.
+The monument, designed by Cambridge sculptor Ted Clausen and landscape architect Peter While, features a fireman's helmet and coat cast in bronze draped over a low arc of dark granite.
+An inscription bears the timeline of the fire, the names of the men who died, and quotations from firefighters about firefighting.

 One faces the site of the fire when reading the names.

-After the fire, the Vendome was successfully renovated, hosting 110 residential condominium units and 27 commercial units, including a restaurant.
+That a memorial be built was originally suggested in 1982, but it was only in 1995 that a final design was approved by the city's Arts Commission.